LawZero

 Mentorship style

-• Mentees will be assigned a primary mentor and at least a secondary mentor, such that mentorship w.r.t. both research and engineering are covered.
+• Mentees will be assigned a primary mentor and a secondary mentor, such that mentorship w.r.t. both research and engineering is covered.

 • The independence of the scholar depends on the scholar's experience.
-A priori, we do not expect research independence (cf. the question on how projects are assigned), but implementation independence roughly comparable to a CS grad student.
+A priori, we do not expect research independence, but implementation independence roughly comparable to a CS grad student.

 Essential knowledge: